StanAngeloff/compass-magick/README.md

         magick-canvas(10px, 10px, magick-fill(red))
       ))

+  If `type` is a list, the top item is used to generate the fill and every other item is applied as a mask.
+See examples for `magick_pattern`.

 - `magick_border(type, radius = nil, width = nil, top_left = nil, top_right = nil, bottom_right = nil, bottom_left = nil)`

   Draws a (rounded) border around the canvas with the given width and fill `type`.
 Supported types as: